Buying real estate in Congo-Brazzaville?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-U.S. Department of State Investment Climate Statement Official U.S. government report written by embassy economic officers.
-We used it to verify whether Congo legally discriminates against foreign buyers.
-We also relied on it for property rights risk assessment.
+U.S. State Department - 2025 Investment Climate Statement (Republic of the Congo) Official U.S. government report by embassy economic officers.
+We used it to verify whether Congo legally restricts foreign property buyers.
+We also relied on it for enforcement and dispute-risk context.

-Congo General Tax Code (CGI Tome II) Consolidated tax code published by Congo's major business chamber.
-We extracted the 15% transfer duty rate directly from official legal text.
-We used specific percentage rates rather than unofficial estimates.
+Republic of the Congo - Code General des Impots (CGI Tome II), via UNICONGO Consolidated tax code from Congo's main business chamber.
+We extracted the 15% registration and transfer duty rate directly from this text.
+We used it to anchor buyer tax estimates on law, not blogs.

-IRS Form 8938 Guidance Official IRS filing guidance for FATCA reporting.
-We explained what triggers Form 8938 for property-related accounts.
-We kept explanations practical for non-expert readers.
+IRS - About Form 8938 (FATCA) Official IRS filing guidance for FATCA reporting.
+We used it to explain what triggers Form 8938 for property owners with foreign accounts.
+We kept the guidance practical and non-specialist friendly.

-Banque Congolaise de l'Habitat Congo's specialized housing finance bank.
-We confirmed that a dedicated housing lender exists and offers housing products.
-We used it for institutional context alongside World Bank data.
+Banque Congolaise de l'Habitat (BCH) Congo's specialized housing-finance bank (official site).
+We confirmed that a dedicated housing bank exists and is active.
+We used it as institutional context while relying on the World Bank for market-wide conclusions.

 Get to know the market before buying a property in Congo-Brazzaville